wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

     E.g. %(release_date>%Y,upload_date>%Y|Unknown)s

-5. Replacement: A replacement value can be specified using a & separator.
+5. Replacement: A replacement value can be specified using a & separator according to the str.format mini-language.
 If the field is not empty, this replacement value will be used instead of the actual field content.
-This is done after alternate fields are considered; thus the replacement is used if any of the alternative fields is not empty.
+This is done after alternate fields are considered;
+    thus the replacement is used if any of the alternative fields is not empty.
+E.g. %(chapters&has chapters|no chapters)s,
+    %(title&TITLE={:>20}|NO TITLE)s

 6. Default: A literal default value can be specified for when the field is empty using a | separator.
 This overrides